boutell/tome/README.md

 Start as many `tome` commands as you want in separate terminals.
 The clipboard is automatically shared.
 Just copy in one and paste in another.
 I'm talking about the built-in `tome` cut, copy and paste here (ESC to select, then `control-x`, `control-c`, `control-v`).
 These are shared as long as you are working in the same account.

+## Plan

+* Bootstrap this very quickly into something I can stand to use to edit JavaScript, just enough to work on it and see the problems.
+DONE
+* Fix the flicker.
+DONE
+* Undo.
+DONE
+* Redo.
+DONE
+* Refactor such that this doesn't all have to be one file and multiple instances of the editor become technically possible.
+DONE
+* "Sub-editors" for editing fields like "Find" with access to all of the same conveniences.
+DONE
+* Bare-bones Find feature.
+DONE
+* Find Again DONE
+* What's going on with emoji?
+DONE
+* Prevent nonprintable characters tome doesn't understand from winding up as text in the document.
+DONE
+* Prompt for "Find: " DONE
+* "Find" loops around DONE
+* Mac-friendly keyboard selection DONE
+* "Find" supports regexps, case insensitive DONE
+* Situational instructions at bottom of screen DONE
+* Alternate page-up, page-down keys for Mac DONE
+* Find and Replace
+* Parens-aware indent
+* Continuous parsing so indent is performant
+* String-aware indent
+* Indent-aware paste (autofix spacing of all pasted lines)
+* Control-Q should not offer to save if there are no changes
+* Help Screen (as a scrollable read-only editor)
+* Comment toggling
+* File locking for the actual file
+* Make the js stuff file extension specific
+* Make the js stuff work in a script tag too
+* Add some HTML stuff
+* Add some markdown stuff, might be as basic as auto word wrap support, maybe color coding to catch runaway blocks
+* More efficient rendering in more situations, for slow links
+* Add `.editorconfig` support (including support for storing tabs, controlling # of spaces, etc)

+## Contributions

+Your contributions are welcome.
+The project is licensed under GPLv3 (see the `COPYING` file).
+This is an all-volunteer project, please be civilized.